 Do You Need a Degree to Work in the Music Industry?

-Whether that means a degree in business or a wealth of experience will vary.
-But in business school, you'll learn things like how to write a business plan, budgeting, and some basic accounting.
-Think of it this way: Without some kind of background or training in this area, why would a bank lend you money or take a chance on you?
+Whether that means a degree in business or a more general B.A. will vary.
+But in a business school, you'll learn how to write a business plan, budgeting, and some basic accounting.
+Admittedly, many a thriving music business has been started by someone who struggles to balance a checkbook but has an ear for good music; for the business to flourish, however, it'll eventually need capital, and without some kind of background or training in this area, why would a bank lend you money or take a chance on you?

-So there are still those in positions of authority at music businesses who don't require degrees from the people they hire.
-What really wows them is experience.
-But it's certainly not going to hurt you to take some kind of basic business training program.
-And, such training may help you discover that the business end of things isn't for you.
+In any event, it's certainly not going to hurt you to take some kind of basic business training program.
+If nothing else, such training may help you discover that the business end of things isn't for you.

-If you can't major in a music business related field, consider a business degree.
-There are other ways to get music industry experience while getting business training at the same time.
-Get involved with campus radio.
+If you can't major in a music business-related field, consider a general business degree, and find other ways to get music industry experience.
+Become involved with campus radio.
 Book shows at local venues.
-Promote releases by musicians who are also enrolled in your school.
+Promote releases by fellow students who are musicians.
+Review albums and performances or write about music for the school paper.
 Do whatever you can to get hands-on industry experience, however trivial it may seem, while you're earning your degree.

 Given the global nature of the music industry and the intense competition, anything that gives you an advantage will be a good thing.
 Consider learning the business side of things so that you're well-equipped for any position in the music industry, even one you may not have thought of yet.